Nani Bregvadze

-Bregvadze's signature songs include Snegopad ("Snowfall"), Bolshak (later covered by Alla Pugacheva), and Dorogoi Dlinnoyu (adapted in English as Those Were the Days).
+Bregvadze's signature songs include "Snegopad" ("Snowfall"), "Bolshak" (later covered by Alla Pugacheva), and "Dorogoi Dlinnoyu" (adapted in English as "Those Were the Days").
 After launching a successful solo career in the early 1970s, Bregvadze performed a great number of Russian and Gypsy romances.
 She was named a People's Artist of the USSR in 1983.
 As of 2007, Bregvadze lived in Moscow and held the chair in popular and jazz music at the Moscow State Art and Cultural University.
 She has been an honorary citizen of Tbilisi since 1995.

+Her daughter Eka Mamaladze and her granddaughter Natalia Kutateladze are also singers.